Skip to main content

 Finding tagged as having a Secrets rule available

-To see the rules you're using for which there is Secrets rule upgrade in Semgrep AppSec Platform:
+To see the rules you're using for which there is a Secrets rule upgrade in Semgrep AppSec Platform:

 1. Sign in to Semgrep AppSec Platform.